shpaw415/bunext/README.md

 - fix serverAction not sending multiple props
 - fix database select where with key that value was undefined break the request

+## 0.8.0

+- Production mode compatible with Bun v-1.1.34
+- Performance enhancement!
+- fix layout re import when NODE_ENV is in production